Geoffrey Fieger

 Fieger served as the defense attorney for Jack Kevorkian and was an unsuccessful Democratic nominee for governor of Michigan in 1998.

+On March 1, 2024, Fieger's wife released a statement saying he was diagnosed with a heart condition that required surgery, and afterward he suffered a stroke.
+His long time law partner, James Harrington, is currently running Fieger Law, while Fieger is recovering and in rehabilitation.

 Early life and family

 Fieger grew up in Oak Park, Michigan, a northern suburb of Detroit, Michigan, the son of June Beth (née Oberer) and Bernard Julian Fieger.
 Fieger's father was Jewish, and his mother was of Norwegian descent.
 He earned B.A.
 (Theater, 1974) and M.A.
-(Speech) degrees from the University of Michigan, Ann Arbor in 1976 and his J.D. from the Detroit College of Law (now the Michigan State University College of Law) in 1979.
+(Speech) degrees from the University of Michigan, Ann Arbor, in 1976 and his J.D. from the Detroit College of Law (now the Michigan State University College of Law) in 1979.

 Fieger and his wife Kathleen have three children and live in Bloomfield Hills, Michigan.
-Fieger is the older brother of the late Doug Fieger, lead vocalist of the late-'70s/early-'80s rock group The Knack, best known for their hit song "My Sharona" in 1979.
+Fieger is the older brother of Doug Fieger, lead vocalist of the late-'70s/early-'80s rock group The Knack, best known for their hit song "My Sharona" in 1979.